 EAST STONE ACQUISITION CORPORATION ANNOUNCES ADJOURNMENT OF THE SPECIAL MEETING IN LIEU OF ANNUAL MEETING OF SHAREHOLDERS FOR APPROVING ITS INITIAL BUSINESS COMBINATION WITH NWTN

 /EIN News/ -- Burlington, MA and Dubai, UAE, Nov.
-08, 2022 (GLOBE NEWSWIRE) -- East Stone Acquisition Corporation (Nasdaq: ESSC) (“East Stone”) announced today that its special meeting in lieu of annual meeting of shareholders (the “Meeting”), which was originally scheduled for Monday, November 7, 2022, has been adjourned to 3:00 p.m.
-Eastern Time, on Tuesday, November 8, 2022.
+09, 2022 (GLOBE NEWSWIRE) -- East Stone Acquisition Corporation (Nasdaq: ESSC) (“East Stone”) announced today that its special meeting in lieu of annual meeting of shareholders (the “Meeting”), which was originally scheduled for November 7, 2022, and adjourned to November 8, 2022, has been further adjourned to 2:00 p.m.
+Eastern Time, on Thursday, November 10, 2022.
 At the Meeting, shareholders will be asked to vote on proposals to approve, among other things, its initial business combination with NWTN Inc. (“NWTN”) (the “Business Combination”).

 If shareholders have any questions or need assistance please call East Stone’s proxy solicitor, Morrow Sodali LLC, at 1-(800) 662-5200 (toll free) or by email at ESSC.info@investor.morrowsodali.com.